-The chip has a file-based memory structure of totally 416 bytes (compliant to NFC Forum Type 4 Tag and ISO/IEC 7816-4) with a Capability Container (CC) file to specify the NFC Forum tag operation, an NDEF file as well as an extra data file to protect sensitive content.
-Configurable access rights per file support different use cases of brand product manufacturers and service providers to meet specific security and operational requirements.
-With 5 customer defined AES keys, NTAG 424 DNA enables advanced cryptographic functionalities - for the CMAC, optionally combined with encrypted data, for SUN, mutual authentication (secure host or reader authentication) and for secure access to the NDEF file and the extra data file.
+The chip has a file-based memory structure of totally 416 bytes compliant to NFC Forum Type 4 Tag and ISO/IEC 7816-4 with a Capability Container (CC) file to specify the NFC Forum tag operation, an NDEF file as well as an extra data file to protect sensitive content.
+Configurable access rights per file support different use cases of brand product manufacturers and service providers to meet security and operational requirements.
+With 5 customer defined AES keys, NTAG 424 DNA TT enables advanced cryptographic functionality for CMAC, optionally combined with encrypted data, for SUN, mutual authentication (secure host or reader authentication) and for secure access to the NDEF file and the extra data file.

-NTAG 424 DNA contains configurable features like optionally encrypting part of the NDEF file, and the fully encrypted communication mode to address privacy sensitive applications.
+NTAG 424 DNA TT contains configurable features like optionally encrypting part of the NDEF file, and the fully encrypted communication mode to address privacy sensitive applications.
 The optional Random ID together with the encrypted chip UID/data that can be mirrored in the NDEF file, enables compliance with latest user data protection regulations.
+Also the tamper status can be encrypted to add extra security.

-Besides the standard AES-128 implementation, NTAG 424 DNA can also offer an alternative AES-based protocol for authentication and secure messaging using a

-Leakage Resilient Primitive, or LRP - a wrapper around the AES cryptography to enhance side-channel attack resistance.
+Besides the standard AES-128 implementation, NTAG 424 DNA TT also offers an alternative AES-based protocol for authentication and secure messaging using a Leakage Resilient Primitive, or LRP, a wrapper around the AES cryptography to enhance side-channel attack resistance.

-Thanks to its high input capacitance of 50 pF, NTAG 424 DNA tag IC is well suited for smart product applications requiring smaller footprint antennas, without compromise on performance.
-Smaller NFC tags can more easily be embedded in product labels, modules, caps and closures, and other packaging formats.
+Thanks to its high input capacitance of 50 pF, NTAG 424 DNA TT is well suited for smart product applications requiring smaller footprint antennas, without compromise on performance.
+Smaller NFC tags can more easily be embedded in product labels, caps and closures, and other form factors.